PNM Resources (NYSE:PNM) Updates FY 2023 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.600-$2.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.660.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2022 guidance to $2.500-$2.600 EPS.

+PNM Resources (NYSE:PNM – Get Rating) last released its earnings results on Thursday, February 3rd.
+The utilities provider reported $0.21 earnings per share for the quarter, beating the consensus estimate of $0.16 by $0.05.
+PNM Resources had a net margin of 11.24% and a return on equity of 9.76%.
+On average, equities research analysts anticipate that PNM Resources will post 2.55 EPS for the current fiscal year.

-A number of research firms have issued reports on PNM.
-Mizuho lifted their price objective on shares of PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a report on Wednesday, February 9th.
-Barclays cut their price objective on shares of PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a report on Friday, December 10th.
-They noted that the move was a valuation call.
-Wells Fargo & Company raised shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price objective on the stock in a report on Monday, December 13th.
-Finally, StockNews.com began coverage on PNM Resources in a research note on Thursday, March 31st.
-They set a hold rating on the stock.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat, PNM Resources has a consensus rating of Hold and a consensus price target of $49.33.
+Several analysts have issued reports on PNM shares.
+Mizuho upped their price objective on PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
+StockNews.com initiated coverage on PNM Resources in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $49.33.

 PNM Resources Company Profile (Get Rating)